 - A. The district has developed policies and procedures related to school building security, including, where appropriate: - Identification badges are provided and required for all school employees and visitors. - A single point of entry to buildings is required.
 The entrances are monitored and unknown visitors are questioned as to the purpose of visits before entry.
-All visitors are required to sign in. - Visitors must provide photo identification which is then run through the district Raptor system to identify potentially harmful individuals. - Video surveillance is accessible to administrators throughout the district. - Sheriff's office and emergency responders work annually with the district to complete: safety audits/inspections; crisis management trainings; various drills/simulations/tabletop exercises for staff - The district maintains a full time School Resource Officer (SRO) who is jointly employed by the Schenectady County Sheriff's Office - The district hosts an in-house Mental Health Clinic that is staffed by Northern Rivers - Fingerprint-supported background checks are completed for all applicants for certification and all prospective employees. - Two hours of violence prevention and intervention training are provided as part of the certification process for teachers, aides and administrators. - Safety training is provided each year as part of one staff development day. - An annual report on all violent incidents is filed with the NYS Commissioner of Education. - B. The Duanesburg Central School District has implemented procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the school district or board, students and other persons deemed appropriate to receive such information.
+All visitors are required to sign in. - Visitors must provide photo identification which is then run through the district Raptor system to identify potentially harmful individuals. - Video surveillance is accessible to administrators throughout the district. - Sheriff's office and emergency responders work annually with the district to complete: safety audits/inspections; crisis management trainings; various drills/simulations/tabletop exercises for staff - The district maintains two full time School Resource Officers (SRO) who are jointly employed by the Schenectady County Sheriff's Office - Fingerprint-supported background checks are completed for all applicants for certification and all prospective employees. - Two hours of violence prevention and intervention training are provided as part of the certification process for teachers, aides and administrators. - Safety training is provided each year as part of one staff development day. - An annual report on all violent incidents is filed with the NYS Commissioner of Education. - B. The Duanesburg Central School District has implemented procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to: the identification of family, community and environmental factors to teachers, administrators, parents and other persons in parental relation to students of the school district or board, students and other persons deemed appropriate to receive such information.
 The district has, and continues to participate in programs such as: child abuse and prevention workshops, programs designed to provide staff on how to identify potentially violent behaviors and other risk factors.
-The district additionally employs a school psychologist, social worker, special education staff, and a school nurse who are instrumental in assisting the district in identifying early warning signs in students, early intervention/prevention strategies and the development of violence prevention instruction for staff. - C. Appropriate prevention and intervention strategies such as:

-- Collaborative agreements with state and local law enforcement officials designed to ensure that school safety officers and other security personnel are adequately trained, including being trained to de-escalate potentially violent situations

-- Duanesburg CSD does not employ Hall Monitors.

-- Non-violent conflict resolution training programs

-- Peer mediation programs

-- Extended day and other school safety programs
+The district additionally employs a school psychologist, social worker, special education staff, and a school nurse who are instrumental in assisting the district in identifying early warning signs in students, early intervention/prevention strategies and the development of violence prevention instruction for staff. - C. Appropriate prevention and intervention strategies such as: - Collaborative agreements with state and local law enforcement officials designed to ensure that school safety officers and other security personnel are adequately trained, including being trained to de-escalate potentially violent situations - Duanesburg CSD does not employ Hall Monitors. - Non-violent conflict resolution training programs - Peer mediation programs - Extended day and other school safety programs

 - D. The district has created and supported strategies for improving communication among students and between students and staff and reporting of potentially violent incidents, such as the establishment of:

 - Schenectady County Sheriff School Resource Officer Program

 - Positive Behavior Interventions and Supports (PBIS)

 - Multi-tiered Systems of Supports

 - Social and emotional learning

 - K-5 lessons from social worker

-- On-site mental health clinic

 - Two 6-12 counselors

 - Social workers at each building

 - Student Handbook

 - Progressive disciplinary approach

 - Extracurricular activities and athletics

 - Mental Health and Wellness education

 - District wellness committee

 - Wellness weeks and wellness Wednesdays

 - Peer mediation;

 - Conflict resolution;

 - Anonymous reporting mechanisms for reporting

 - E. The Duanesburg Central School District has descriptions of duties, school safety personnel.

+- F. The Duanesburg Central School District has considered, pursuant to Alyssa's Law, the use of silent panic alarm systems in the school that directly alerts authorities during emergencies and has installed a panic alarm system in school and administrative buildings.

-Section VII: Recovery
+Section VIII: Recovery